Education in Malappuram district

-Malappuram district is an education hub of the state of Kerala, India with four universities, two medical colleges, two law colleges and several engineering and arts colleges.
+Malappuram district is an educational hub of the state of Kerala, India with four universities, two medical colleges, two law colleges and several engineering and arts colleges.
 The city has several educational institutions from the school level to higher education.
 Kendriya Vidyalaya, Jawahar Navodaya Vidyalaya, Malabar Special Police HSS, Government Girls Higher secondary school, Govt.
 Boys, St.Gemmas HSS, Islahiya HSS, A.U.P School, Sree Arunodaya Vidya Nigethan etc. to name a few schools.
 The city is lacking an Engineering College under Government despite having the largest number of students appearing and excelling in respective entrance exams.
 Govt.
 College, Malappuram, which is the oldest college in the city, started in 1972, College of Applied Science Malappuram and Govt.
 College for Women started this year along with many other private colleges serves the higher educational purpose.
 Govt.TTI and MCT TTI are few teachers training institutes.
 The Regional Directorate of Higher Secondary Education and Regional Office (Malabar) of State Open School are located in the city inside the Civil Station.

 History

-The Kerala school of astronomy and mathematics flourished between the 14th and 16th centuries.
-In attempting to solve astronomical problems, the Kerala school independently created a number of important mathematics concepts, including series expansion for trigonometric functions.
-The Kerala School of Astronomy and Mathematics was based at Vettathunadu (Tirur region).
+The Kerala school of astronomy and mathematics, which independently created a number of important mathematics concepts, including series expansion for trigonometric functions, was based at Vettathunadu (Tirur region) in present-day Malappuram district.